UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-multi-generate-artifact-info/overview.md

 This plug-in is installed when installing IBM DevOps Deploy.
 When new plug-in versions are available, follow the [installation instructions](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps Deploy") to update the plug-in.

 ## History

+### Version 10

+* New step to pass filters in YAML format and generate artifact information

 ### Version 9